oleander/Torrents/README.md

     $ Torrents.torrentleech.cookies({:my_cookie => "value"}).results

 Take a look at the [tests](https://github.com/oleander/Torrents/tree/master/spec/trackers) for all trackers to get to know more.
-The test are a bit messy, i know.
+The test are a bit messy, I know.
 That is one thing that will be cleaned up in the future.

 ## Add you own tracker